rohancragg/blog-notes/docs/misc/cloud-dev-vms.md

 #### Get WSL2

-Before installing any Linux distributions on Windows, you must enable the "Windows Subsystem for Linux" optional feature, and to update to WSL 2, you must meet the following criteria:
+Before installing any Linux distributions on Windows, you must enable the "Windows Subsystem for Linux" optional feature and for WSL2 you enable the 'Virtual Machine Platform' optional component.

-The steps are slightly different when running Windows 10 or Windows Server.
+Full details are in the links below but be aware that the steps are slightly different when running Windows 10 or Windows Server.
 If I pick a Windows 10 rather than a Windows Server VM the [commands for installing Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) are slightly different:

 ```powershell
 # Windows 10 (version 2004 and later)